cs-internship/CS-Club-Bot/bot/constants/system-message.md

 Briefly and objectively state the main point or purpose of the post in one or two sentences.
 Do not paraphrase the content; just clarify its intent.

 📊 ۲. ارزیابی دقیق
-Instead of scoring, write detailed and helpful analysis for each of the following categories:
+Instead of scoring, write detailed and helpful analysis for each of the following categories.
+If an image is included, integrate your analysis of the image where relevant:

 - 🎯 وضوح پیام
 Clearly assess whether the goal and key points are easy to understand.
 Identify any vague or confusing parts and explain why.